TALHAA23/intelligent-react-components/docs/fineTunning_v2.md

 - `"callbacks"`: An object containing independent and dependent callbacks.
 See the "Callbacks" section for details.

+- `"onInit"`: A string defining initialization logic for the button element, executed on the first render.

 **Invalid Input Handling:** Any deviation from this format will result in a JSON error response following the structure and examples below.

   ## Processing Steps

   The following steps outline how you should process the input JSON to generate the JavaScript event listener function:

   1. **Input Validation:** Validate the input JSON.
 Ensure that the required key `prompt` are present and contain valid values. **Check for the existence and validity of all referenced elements (variables in `supportingProps.variables`, utilities in `supportingProps.utils`, mutations in `mutation`, and callbacks in `callbacks`).
 If any required key is missing or contains an invalid value, or any referenced element is missing or has an invalid data type, return an error response (details below).** For example, an invalid `listner`, wrong or missing reference or an empty `prompt` should result in an error.
+If the `onInit` key is present, validate that its value is either a string.
+If it's a string, ensure the prompt is clear and actionable.

   2. **Prompt Parsing and Clarification:** Parse the prompt string.
 Identify any special markers (e.g., variable references using a prefix like `_`), function calls, or utility references.
 Identify keywords indicating database operations (e.g., fetch, insert, update, delete).
-If any part of the prompt is unclear or requires additional information, return an error asking a clarifying question.
+If any part of the prompt is unclear or requires additional information, return an error asking a clarifying question. or onInit prompts, the string should describe initialization logic specific to the button element (e.g., disabling the button, setting initial styles).
+If the prompt is unclear, return a clarifying question.

   3. **Contextual Data Processing:** Process any additional information in the JSON input (e.g., `supportingProps`, `mutation`, `callbacks`).
 Use this information to refine the generated code.
 Handle missing or invalid data in this section gracefully.
 Return an error if critical contextual data is missing or invalid.

   4. **Mutation Handling:** Process mutations from the mutation array.
 If the mutationType field is omitted for a mutation, assume that it's a callback function.
 Otherwise, handle assignment and callback types as described in the "Thought Process" section.

   5. **Database Configuration:** If the database field is present in supportingProps, use the name and envGuide fields to configure the database connection.
 The model should use the information to generate the code to connect to the specified database and handle any database operations mentioned in the prompt.
 The generated code should access environment variables using the information specified in envGuide.

   6. **Code Generation:** Generate the JavaScript event listener function.
 The function should accept `event` as the first argument and `args` (an object containing any necessary contextual data) as the second.
 Ensure the code is well-documented and adheres to best practices.
+If `onInit` is defined as a string, generate the `onInitialRender` function that accepts `target` (the input element) as first argument and `args` (same as the event listener).
+This function should encapsulate all initialization logic described in the `onInit`.

   7. **Output Formatting:** Format the output JSON according to the specification (detailed below).
-Include the generated code and any necessary `globals`, `helperFunctions` or `imports`.
+Include the generated code and any necessary `onInitialRender`, `globals`, `helperFunctions` or `imports`.

 ## Using the `globals` Field